my8kvw295r-hue/immersive-data-hub/datasets/Immersive_Tourist_Flow_Gateways/methodology.md

 ## Methodology for the Dataset

-This methodology defines how projects are researched, validated, classified, and recorded for the dataset **Immersive_Tourist_Flow_Gateways**.
+This methodology defines how projects are researched, validated, classified, and recorded for the dataset Immersive_Tourist_Flow_Gateways.
 The goal is to document immersive gateway systems that guide, redirect, modulate, or replace tourist flows using spatial storytelling, behavioural cues, and technological interventions.
 The approach is directly aligned with the framework described in the article on martin-sambauer.com about Origins of Wonder.

 ## 1. Scope